analogdevicesinc/tflite-micro/examples/denoiser_realtime/README.md

 * Both the ADC and DAC are configured in I2S mode.
 ADAU1962a DAC is configured to provide clock and frame sync to SPORT4A, SPORT4B and ADAU1979 ADC.

 ### Software
-* Follow the steps mentioned in the README file in `Eagle-TFLM\Utils\automated-model-conversion-dtln` to generate the models for the application.
-The batch script will download, convert both the int16 and float32 models and place them in the relevant locations for the project to access it.
-Ignore this step if already done for the `denoiser_fileio` project.
 * Open CCES and import the **denoiser_realtime** project into your CCES workspace.
 * Running the project will load the application onto the board, given all the connections are made correctly.
-* Once the application has been sucessfully loaded, an audio input can be suppplied by the cable connected to J12.
+* Once the application has been sucessfully loaded, an audio wav file can be played on the laptop/PC connected to the ADSPSC8xx and ADSP218xx board and the input can be suppplied by the cable connected to J12.
 We combine both the stereo inputs and run through the denoiser.
 The denoised output is played back through both channels of the output device.
 * The ADC and DAC are configured at 48KHz so the module will decimate this to 16KHz before passing through the denoiser and then interpolate the output to 48KHz before playing back from the DAC.
 * The denosied output will be available on the device connected to J17 connector.
 * By default the application is set to denoised mode.
 You can toggle the modes between denoising and playing audio without denoising in passthrough mode, by pressing the PB1/SW3 button.
 The LED9 will be on when this is in denoising mode and be off in passthrough mode.
-* The default model used for running in FP32.
-You can switch to int16 activations/int8 weights model by enabling the macro 'DO_QUANTIZED_INFERENCE' present in 'main_functions.cc'